 Requests for action by the Court and the submission of information to the Court should be made by motion or other appropriate filing.
 Judge Crenshaw's staff will occasionally communicate with counsel on purely administrative matters.
-Counsel should not ask the Judge's staff for legal advice.
+Counsel should not contact the Judge's staff for legal advice or to notify the Court on substantive legal matters.